 |Utilities||Dishwasher, Cooker, Microwave, Fridge|

-|Furniture||Double beds (1), Single beds (4)|
+|Furniture||Double Beds (1), Single Beds (4)|

 |Outdoors||Balcony or terrace|

 |Access||Parking, Not suitable for wheelchair users|